 7. Museum curiosities

-Delve into human anatomy as you try not to let your stomach turn at the thought of Victorian surgery once performed at the Old Operating Theatre Museum.
+Delve into human anatomy as you try not to let your stomach turn at the thought of Victorian surgery once performed at the Old Operating Theatre, Museum and Herb Garret.

 Find weird and wonderful exhibits at some of London’s quirkiest museums.
 The Grant Museum of Zoology holds a collection of more than 68,000 preserved animal specimens, including a brain collection.
 Visit The Wellcome Collection for shrunken heads and a Peruvian mummy.
 Or set foot in the curious Viktor Wynd Museum, where a two-headed kitten is among the odd items.